Terms & Conditions

 18.3 A notice shall be deemed to have been served:

-For the avoidance of doubt nothing in this agreement shall confer on any third party any benefit or right to enforce any element of the Contract except to the extent expressly permitted by the Contract.
+19.1 For the avoidance of doubt, nothing in this agreement shall confer on any third party any benefit or right to enforce any element of the Contract except to the extent expressly permitted by the Contract.

-The Company may disclose any information it collects about the Customer, as described above, when it is necessary to conduct its business, or as permitted or required by law.
+21.4 The Company may disclose any information it collects about the Customer, as described above when it is necessary to conduct its business, or as permitted or required by law.
+By placing an order there is acceptance that the Company may need to share the Customer’s contact details with relevant third parties in order to complete the transaction, including but not limited to the Company’s suppliers and Customs Clearance Agents.

 22.2 Any notice required or permitted to be given by either party to the other under these Conditions shall be in writing addressed to that other party at its registered office or principal place of business or such other address as may at the relevant time have been notified pursuant to this provision to the party giving the notice.